jdevfullstack/programming-core-concepts/README.md

 # Core Concepts of Computer Programming
-Of all the inventions in the field of electronics like radio and telephone, the programmable computer was the turning point for our modern world.
+Of all the inventions in the field of electronics like the radio and telephone, the programmable computer was the turning point for our modern world.
 It changed the world forever.